-- controls 3D busses by managing game objects and their properties (positions, auxiliary sends, obstruction, and occlusion);
+- controls 3D busses by managing game objects and their properties (positions, auxiliary sends, obstruction, and occlusion)

-- controls (multi-) positions and aux sends of spatial audio game objects;
+- controls (multi-) positions and aux sends of spatial audio game objects

 - packages data for Wwise Reflect.

-The following paragraphs provide a quick overview of the fundamental acoustic concepts related to Spatial Audio:
+These paragraphs provide a quick overview of the fundamental acoustic concepts related to Spatial Audio:

-Diffraction occurs when a sound wave strikes a small obstacle, or when it strikes the edge of a large obstacle or opening, and bends around it.
+Diffraction occurs when a sound wave strikes a small obstacle, or the edge of a large obstacle or opening, and bends around it.
 It represents sound that propagates through openings (portals) and towards the sides, meaning that a listener does not need to be directly in front of the opening to hear it.
-Diffraction is usually very important in games because it gives a hint to players about paths that exist between sound emitters and them.
+Diffraction is usually very important in games because it gives a hint to players about paths between sound emitters and them.
 The following figure is a sound field plot of a plane wave coming from the top right and hitting a finite surface (the black line) that starts in the center of the figure.
 The perturbation caused by this edge is called diffraction.
 The region on the left is the View Region, where the plane wave passes through unaltered.
 The region on the top right is the Reflection Region, where reflection with the surface occurs and is mixed with the incident wave, resulting in this jagged pattern.
 The region on the lower right is the Shadow Region, where diffraction plays a significant role.
-This figure is just a coarse approximation; in real life the field is continuous at the region boundaries, and edge diffraction occurs in the View Region as well, although it is generally negligible compared to the incident wave itself.
+This figure is just an approximation.
+In real life the field is continuous at the region boundaries, and edge diffraction occurs in the View Region as well, although it is generally negligible compared to the incident wave itself.

 Another relevant acoustic phenomenon is the absorption of sound by obstacles and its reciprocal, transmission, which is the proportion of energy that passes through an obstacle.
 Typically, when an opening exists nearby, the proportion of transmitted energy is negligible compared to the energy reaching the listener from diffraction.

 After sufficient time, a sound emitter produces a diffuse field that depends on the acoustical properties of the environment it is in.
 In games, this is typically implemented using reverb effects with parameters that are tweaked to represent the environment with which they are associated.
-Diffuse fields also make their way across openings (and through walls) and reach the listener.
+Diffuse fields also make their way across openings and through walls and reach the listener.